 For fully benefit-responsive contracts held by a defined contribution plan, contract value is the relevant measurement attribute for that portion of the net assets available for benefits attributable to the contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Program.
 The statements of net assets available for benefits present the fully benefit-responsive investment contracts at contract value.
-The statements of changes in net assets available for benefits are also prepared on a contract value basis.
+The statements of changes in net assets available for benefits present the fully benefit-responsive investment contracts on a contract value basis.